SalishSeaCast/SalishSeaNowcast/docs/deployment/orcinus.rst

 Build Nesting Tools
 -------------------

-Clone Michael Dunphies' debugged version of the nesting tools for AGRIF from :file:`NEMO-3.6-code/NEMOGCM/TOOLS/NESTING/` on to :kbd:`salish`:
+Clone Michael Dunphies' debugged version of the nesting tools for AGRIF from :file:`NEMO-3.6-code/NEMOGCM/TOOLS/NESTING/` on to ``salish``:

 .. code-block:: bash